Trump administration to let states adopt Medicaid work requirements

 "This gives us a pathway to start approving waivers," Verma said on a call with reporters.
 "This is about helping those individuals rise out of poverty."

-Under the 2010 Affordable Care Act, Obama's signature domestic policy achievement commonly known as Obamacare, 31 states expanded Medicaid to those making up to 138 percent of the poverty level as defined by the federal government, adding millions of people to the rolls.
+Under the 2010 Affordable Care Act, Obama's signature domestic policy achievement commonly known as Obamacare, 31 states expanded Medicaid eligibility to include people making up to 138 percent of the poverty level as defined by the federal government, adding millions of Americans to the rolls.

-Advocacy groups said most Medicaid recipients already have jobs, and those who do not may have difficulty accessing transportation to get to and from work or need to care for family members.

-"This action by the Trump administration goes after people who are just trying to get by," said Democratic U.S. Senator Ron Wyden of Oregon.
+"This action by the Trump administration goes after people who are just trying to get by," Democratic U.S. Senator Ron Wyden of Oregon said.
 "Healthcare is a right that shouldn't be contingent on the ideological agendas of politicians."

 The federal government reimburses a portion of the money spent by states to provide Medicaid coverage for those who are eligible.
 Many Republicans opposed the enlargement of Medicaid eligibility authorized under Obamacare.
 Many Republican-governed states declined to take part in the expansion.